catseye/NaNoGenMo-Entries-2019/Anne of Green Garbles/README.md

 [The Quantum Supposition of Oz][] by [@spc476](https://github.com/spc476), for [NaNoGenMo 2014][].
 It is definitely similar in one respect: it treats punctuation and words in the input text as separate tokens in the Markov model.
+This is something that definitely makes sense to do when some of those tokens (punctuation) trigger state changes in a state machine.

-In that thread, I also talk about a tool for cleaning up punctuation.
+In the issue for QSoO, I also mention a tool for cleaning up punctuation.
 That tool eventually became [T-Rext][].
 There was a certain (large) amount of punctuation cleanup in this project, as well; however, the cleanup here comes before creating the model, whereas T-Rext was